 This local grocery store is just behind the Duomo but it’s easy to miss since it’s tucked down a quiet side street.
 There are plenty of mainstream stores to get your everyday groceries that are far more affordable, but Pegna has specialty products and ingredients you can only find in Italy including some of my favorite local candies and my all-time favorite biscotti by Antonio Mattei.

 2:00 PM: Visit Il Bargello Museum

 It’s kinda hard to find a corner of Florence that doesn’t have awesome art, but I’m a sculpture nerd so I love the lesser known sculpture museum, Il Bargello.
 When the weather is nice, I just hang out in the courtyard and pretend for a moment that I’m a distant relative of the nobleman who originally lived there.

 3:00 PM: Shop Local Boutiques

 Honestly, it’s not fair to have to choose just one area to shop in Florence.
-I love so many different things — the classic stationary stores, the hand-woven scarfs, the gourmet food stores, and the endless shoe stores.
+I love so many different things — the classic stationery stores, the hand-woven scarfs, the gourmet food stores, and the endless shoe stores.
 But what I really dream of is having a shopping spree at the fabulously-curated A Piedi Nudi nel Parco and Luisa Via Roma.
-Yes, Florence may be a city of classics but these stores prove that the fashion here can be decidedly cutting edge.
+Yes, Florence may be a city of classics but these stores prove that the fashion here can be decidedly cutting edge